SaltyGoo/saltygoo.github.io/pages/BaldurHex/07-CloakwoodLodge.md

 <span class="blacktitle"> Feature A - Cloakwood Lodge </span>

 Used by the upper classes of Baldur's Gate for hunting parties and discreet negotiations.
-Aldeth Sashenstar of the Merchant's League is here until Wyrm's Crossing is opened again.
+It is currently occupied by Aldeth Sashenstar of the Merchant's League until Wyrm's Crossing is opened again.

 ---